adarshpandya-simform/react_training_repo/react-courses-2/README.md

     - created project on firebase
     - created todo app with firebase as backend using firebase , redux toolkit
     - completed 4 more modules in course
     - sent PR for review

+updates for 31-jan: <br>

+    - refactored old code
+    - watched tutorials on react-router-dom v6
+    - learnt about nested routing
+    - learnt about <Outlet/> component
+    - learnt about useNavigation hook and <Navigate> component
+    - made a multipage todo with react-router-v6
+    - learnt about deploying react app
+    - deployed todo app with firebase
+    - learnt about how to work with auth and how to secure routes
+    - learnt about setting tokens to authorize user before they access app
+    - learnt about react animations
+    - explored react-transition-group
+    - made simple animation modal with <CSSTransition> component from react-transition-group
+    - sent PR for review